Reverse chronology: Theatre

 A number of plays have employed this technique.
 George S. Kaufman and Moss Hart's 1934 play, Merrily We Roll Along, is told in reverse order, as is the Harold Pinter play Betrayal (1978).
 Kaufman and Hart's play was adapted as a musical comedy by Stephen Sondheim in 1981, and Pinter's play was made into a film in 1983.

+Jason Robert Brown's 2001 two-person musical The Last Five Years chronicles the half-decade course of a romantic relationship through solo musical numbers alternating between the two lovers.
+One character's songs are presented in reverse chronology; their timelines intersect midway through, in the show's only duet.
+Richard LaGravenese directed Anna Kendrick and Jeremy Jordan in a 2014 film adapation.

 Film

 In 1927, Jean Epstein's La glace à trois faces (The Three Sided Mirror) features a sequence where the events happen in reverse, beginning with the protagonist's exit from a room until the viewer sees the entrance.
 The Czech comedy Happy End (1966) is a farce which starts with a guillotined man finding his head popped back on his shoulders and ends with him as a young child.
 Atom Egoyan, influenced by Pinter's plays, tells the story of The Sweet Hereafter (1997) in reverse chronology, with the first scene of the film set in 1977 and the last in 1968.
-Upendra popular director actor from Karnataka, India who used reverse screenplay in his movie A (1998).
+The popular Indian actor-director Upendra, from Karnataka, used a reverse-chronology screenplay in his movie A (1998).
 The entire film is a psychological thriller that uses a non-linear narrative, with flashbacks within flashbacks and a reverse screenplay structure, to tell the story of a film director and an actress.
 The reverse screenplay made the audience watch the film multiple times to piece together the story and understand the characters' motivations and the film's deeper themes.
 The technique was later employed in Peppermint Candy (2000), by South Korean director Lee Chang-dong; in Memento (2000), a mystery directed by Christopher Nolan about short-term memory loss; in Jean-Luc Godard's short film De l'origine du XXIe siècle pour moi (2000); in Irréversible (2002) directed by Gaspar Noe, the technique is used so thoroughly that the end credits are not only shown at the beginning of the movie, but they roll down the screen, rather than upwards as is familiar.